fbgallet/roam-extension-live-ai-assistant/README.md

 ### 🆕 New in v.18

-- Generate or edit images with OpenAI gpt-image-1 model (see doc here)
+- Generate or edit images with OpenAI gpt-image-1 model (see [instructions here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#images-generation))
 - OpenAI gpt-4.1, o3 & o4-mini models support
 - Generate any Mermaid diagrams (and argument map using Mermaid)
 - Generate or update Roam table or kanban (using 'table' or 'kanban' keyword in your prompt)